Modcrab/Brew_With_A_View/smoke_test.md

 - press all buttons
 - press all buttons whilst advancing time
 - check the Alchemy Table functions as usual
+- check the game is paused properly behind the menu
+- (PS5) check that sign R2 haptics are removed during rest and restored after
 - (keyboard only) test clicking button prompts in rest on keyboard
+- (keyboard only) check the keyboard prompts are centered

+### Confirm Intent
+- check the meenu appears when switching tabs
+- check the menu doesn't appear when opening meditation from the radial menu
+- check the menu doesn't appear when opening meditation via hotkey
+- check the menu doesn't appear when opening meditation via common menu home page
+- try and confirm intent when swinging your sword
+- try and confirm intent when mounted
+- try and confirm intent in combat
+- press every button on the confirm intent panel
+- check the game is paused properly behind the menu
+- check button prompt swapping
+- check you can't save
+- check the confirm intent panel is not active during Meditation or Rest
+- check the Meditation menu is not active during Confirm Intent
+- check menu sfx are in sync
+- check Meditation works as normal if you confirm intent first
+- check Meditation works as normal if you cancel confirm intent first
+- check Rest works as normal if you confirm intent first
+- check Rest works as normal if you cancel confirm intent first
+- (PS5) check that sign R2 haptics are removed during confirm intent and restored after
+- (keyboard only) check the keyboard prompts are centered
+- (keyboard only) check the confirm intent button is clickable

 ## Do the following only once

 ### Exterior
+- repeat the following with and without 'Automatic camera centering' enabled and with and without 'Manual Camera Control' enabled and with each new Camera Style
     - check camera transitions in exterior and default camera and campfire
     - check camera transitions in exterior and default camera and no campfire
     - check camera transitions in exterior and close camera and campfire
     - check camera transitions in exterior and close camera and no campfire
 - check campfire doesn't spawn very far below geralt
 - check campfire doesn't spawn if it would be in shallow water
 - check campfire doesn't spawn if Geralt is in shallow water
+- check the HUD doesn't appear when entering meditation from the radial menu
+- check the HUD doesn't appear after closing another menu during meditation
 - check campfire spawn position when meditating whilst jogging
 - check campfire spawn position when meditating after just releasing jogging
 - check campfire spawn position when meditating whilst sprinting